-Downer maintained its Group-wide target of zero Level 52 or Level 63 environmental incidents and zero Significant Environmental Incidents4 and zero prosecutions during FY20.
+Downer maintained its Group-wide target of zero Level 51 or Level 62 environmental incidents and zero Significant Environmental Incidents3.
+Regrettably, Downer received one prosecution during FY21.

 - A Level 5 environmental incident is defined as any incident that causes significant impact or serious harm on the environment, where material harm has occurred and if costs in aggregate exceed $50,000.